rs/rest-layer/README.md

 	}

-	// Init a xhandler chain (see https://github.com/rs/xhandler) c := xhandler.Chain{}
+	// Init a xhandler chain (see https://github.com/rs/xhandler)
+	//
+	// Note: You may choose to use REST layer without xhandler if you don't want
+	// to inject anything to its `net/context`.
+REST Layer is compatible with
+	// both approaches.
+	c := xhandler.Chain{}

 	// Add close notifier handler so context is cancelled when the client closes